NC Car Accident Settlement Taxes: What Is Taxable?

 The IRS looks at the nature of the claim and the intent of the parties when determining tax treatment.
 A settlement agreement that clearly identifies each component and ties compensatory damages to physical injuries strengthens the tax-free treatment.
 A vague lump-sum settlement without clear allocation invites IRS scrutiny.

 North Carolina follows the federal treatment of personal injury settlements.
-NC's individual income tax starts with federal adjusted gross income as its base.
-Since physical injury settlements are excluded from federal gross income, they are automatically excluded from NC taxable income as well.
+NC's individual income tax is computed starting with federal adjusted gross income.
+Since physical injury settlements are excluded from federal gross income under IRC Section 104(a)(2), they are automatically excluded from NC taxable income as well -- no separate NC exclusion is needed.

-For taxable settlement components (punitive damages, non-physical emotional distress, interest), NC taxes them as ordinary income at the state's flat income tax rate.
+For taxable settlement components (punitive damages, non-physical emotional distress, interest), NC taxes them as ordinary income at the state's 4.25% flat income tax rate (as of 2025).
 The NC Department of Revenue does not provide a separate exclusion beyond what federal law allows.

 1099 Reporting